 The annual Statement of Accounts has been produced to statutory deadlines and year-end actual results are reported against budgets.
 The summary revenue position is shown within the explanatory foreword, comparing actual results against revised budgets.
 Out-turn reports produced for revenue and capital expenditure are presented to the Audit Committee and are considered by Executive, ROSP and Council.
-The Council is committed to making continuous improvements to comply with the Local Authority Code of Practice and International Financial Reporting Standards.
+The Council is committed to making continuous improvements to comply with the Local Authority Code of Practice and International Financial Reporting Standards and preparations are underway for the earlier close down of the accounts for 2017/18.